-NOTE: Forever GI Bill – Harry W. Colmery Veterans Educational Assistance Act, effective August 2017.
+NOTE: Forever GI Bill – Harry W. Colmery Veterans Educational Assistance Act, signed into law August 2017.
 The new Forever GI Bill offers significant changes to veterans’ education benefits.
 For example, it expands the number of veterans eligible to use the GI Bill to include National Guardsmen, Reservists and those who received a Purple Heart post-9/11.
 It also eliminates the previous 15-year time limit for veterans who left active duty on or after January 1, 2013.
 The Forever GI Bill requires applicants to have 90 days of active duty after September 10, 2001.
 Find out more at https://benefits.va.gov/gibill/forevergibill.asp.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered through Veterans Affairs is available at the official U.S. government website at www.benefits.va.gov/gibill.

 After you are admitted to WGU, your Enrollment Counselor can direct you to WGU’s Military Support department for specific instructions on completing the necessary paperwork.

 WGU has been honored among the “Top Military-Friendly Colleges and Universities” for 10 consecutive years by Military Advanced Education & Transition Magazine.

 The competency-based degree programs at WGU are approved for Military Tuition Assistance.
 This approval was granted after a rigorous review by the Department of Defense that affirmed the substantive quality of WGU programs and the comparability of WGU’s competency units to traditional credit hours.